How Do Booleans Control Program Behavior?

 Try it yourself.

-This code has a serious problem.
-What will happen when you run it?
+What will happen when you run this code?

 bool running = true;